MORE THAN JUST ENGLISH

 Brighton rose to prominence in the 1750s when it was adopted by London High Society, after the Prince Regent (later King George IV) decided to make it his home.
 The former small fishing town was soon transformed into a fashionable, graceful city of beautiful Regency architecture.
 The Prince Regent commissioned the famous Royal Pavilion, which was based on the Taj Mahal and is now open to the public.

-Portslade is suburb of Brighton and Hove with a population of 18,000.
-Portslade by Sea and Portslade Old Village each have their own distinctive character.
+Loxdale English Centre is in Portslade, a suburb of Brighton and Hove with a population of 18,000.
+The suburb has two areas; Portslade by Sea and Portslade Old Village.
+Both have their own distinctive character.

-It nestles in a valley of the Downs and still retains its rural character with flint buildings, a village green and the small parish church, which is the second-oldest church in the city.
+The school is a 3 minute walk from Portslade Village which is 1.6km to the north of the sea and was built up in the 16th century.
+The village today has a post office and small store, café, beautician, large charity shop, take away restaurant and two pubs.
+It nestles in a valley of the Sussex Downs and still retains its rural character with flint buildings, a village green and the small parish church, which is the second-oldest church in the city.

-Boundary Road is the main shopping area as well as being the location of Portslade railway station, with direct trains to te centre of Brighton (10 minutes) and London Victoria (1 hour).
-Boundary Road is, as the name suggests, located at the boundary between Portslade and neighboring Hove.
+Portslade-by-the-Sea is in between Loxdale and the sea.
+It is a small but busy seaport harbour basin and is the industrial centre of Brighton and Hove.
+In this area, about a 12 minute walk away, you will find the main shopping area in Boundary Road.
+As well as being the location of Portslade railway station, with direct trains to the centre of Brighton (10 minutes) and London Victoria (1 hour), there are lots of shops and supermarkets here.
+Boundary Road is, as the name suggests, located at the boundary between Portslade and neighbouring Hove.

-There is a bus stop immediately outside the school ground with a direct bus service into centre of Brighton that goes every 10 minutes and takes 22 minutes.
+There is a bus stop immediately outside the school ground with a direct bus service into centre of Brighton that goes every 7 minutes during the day and takes 22 minutes.
+In the evenings the buses go every 20 minutes and there is also a night bus to this area.

 Brighton hosts a vibrant arts scene encompassing an eclectic mix of music, theatre, art and film.
 Explore Brighton Museum and Art Gallery, internationally famous for its collection of old masters and modern paintings, water colours and drawings; visit Hove Museum and Art Gallery with its important collections of 18th and 20th century paintings.
 Or you could take a trip out to nearby Charleston Farmhouse, the colourful and eccentric home of the Bloomsbury Group artists Vanessa Bell and Duncan Grant.